flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 - __Autopilot__ is ON.
 - Speed is in Managed Mode.

 This is usually the quietest time of the flight.
 It allows time to double-check the systems by going through all ECAM pages, etc.

 Regular ATC frequency changes with altitude and position checkins are common.

 Here are some **typical activities** which might happen during cruise mostly on request from ATC or other circumstances like weather, traffic, etc.

 - **Altitude change (also called flight level change)**<br/>
   Like before during climb set your new altitude in the FCU and push the ALT knob.
 The aircraft will descent or climb to the new altitude automatically.

 - **Course change with Selected Heading** (given or cleared by ATC)<br/>
   Dial heading knob to the desired heading and pull knob for Selected Heading Mode.
 The aircraft will automatically change course to the new heading.
 If you want the aircraft to follow the planned route again you can push the knob for Managed Heading Mode.

 - **Direct course to a waypoint (DIR TO)** <br/>
   ATC regularly instructs us to go "direct to (waypoint) XYZ".
 Use the ECAM DIR page to select the waypoint from the plight plan's list of waypoints.
 In rare cases it is a waypoint not in the current flight plan then you can enter a new waypoint in the MCDU and put it into the upper left entry field.
 Select DIRECT* on the rght bottom to execute the change.

     ![ECAM direct to](../assets/takeoff-climb-cruise/Dir_to.png "ECAM direct to"){ width=360 }

 - **ATC requests specific speed **<br/>
   Sometimes ATC requests a specific speed to keep separation between aircraft.
 Pull the speed knob to switch to Selected Speed Mode.
 The current speed will be preselected.
 Dial to the desired speed.
-The aircraft will immediately begin to target the new speed by either incresing or decreasing thrust.
+The aircraft will immediately begin to target the new speed by either increasing or decreasing thrust.

 At some point (200-300NM from destination) we would start with descent-planning and setting up the aircraft for descent and approach.

 Descent, Approach and Landing will be covered in later chapters of this beginner guide.

 This concludes the *cruise*.